-- Use Default Height starts the Floor at 6.5 ft (2 m) below the launch height.
-If taking off from the ground, this ensures that the ground is included in your scan. - Set Manually starts the Floor at the current height of the drone.
+- Use Default Height starts the Floor at 1.6 ft (0.5 m) above the launch height.
+To ensure the ground is captured, Extend Capture Area > Below Floor is toggled on by default. - Set Manually starts the Floor at the current height of the drone.